splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Use the :guilabel:`Add Users` field to search for users by name or email to add them to the team.

-   * To add a team member, click the checkbox next to the email address of the member.
+   * To add a team member, select the email address of the member.

 #.
 Select :guilabel:`Add`.